 In addition to mortgage payments, vacation rental owners typically budget for expenses such as property maintenance, cleaning, utilities, insurance, taxes, inspections, and town registration fees.
 These costs vary by location and property type, so it's important to evaluate them carefully before purchasing or converting a home into a rental property.

-Do I need special insurance for a vacation rental home?
+Do I need a special insurance policy for a vacation rental home?

 Is managing a vacation rental difficult?